mcellteam/mcell/libmcell/documentation/generated/classes.rst

      | it is highly recommended to keep the default value 0 or choose some time that will be
      | for sure in the future.

-   * | return_from_run_iterations: bool = True
+   * | continue_simulation: bool = False
-     | When true, saving the checkpoint means that we want to terminate the simulation
+     | When false, saving the checkpoint means that we want to terminate the simulation
      | right after the save, the currently running function Model.run_iterations
      | does not simulate any following iterations and execution returns from this function
-     | (e.g. to execute the next statement which is usually 'model.end_simulation()'.
+     | to execute the next statement which is usually 'model.end_simulation()'.
-     | When false, the checkpoint is just saved and simulation continues uninterrupted.
+     | When true, the checkpoint is just saved and simulation continues uninterrupted.

    * | custom_dir: str = None
      | Sets custom directory where the checkpoint will be stored.